Most Recent Articles

 This weekend we liked Sari Gueron's Birkenstocks, Thakoon's layers, big dresses, and more.

 For those of us who communicate via hand gestures and scrunched faces, Fashion Week is a real exercise in restraint.
 Thank God for actress Tracee Ellis Ross, whose enthusiasm broke the mold at this morning's Brian Reyes show.

 If there's one thing we've learned in our two days of roaming Bryant Park, it's that there is no such thing as "Hurry up, the show starts in 30 seconds."
 Our evening began with a 6 p.m.
 Karen Walker show, her first-ever U.S. presentation.
 Now, when neither of you is a local and one of you was born without a sense of direction, it's best if the other is not terribly trusting.
 Sadly, that's not the case.

+So far, our sojourn here at Fashion Week has been fun and fascinating and, surprisingly, pretty organized.
+But no more.
+The Baby Phat show was a total mob scene literally: A fight broke out in the front rows while we were waiting for the show to start.
 Admittedly, after standing in line in the lobby for what felt like about ten years (fine, it was probably more like 45 minutes), we felt a little violent, too.
 Especially when we realized we were going to be suffering the slings and arrows of Standing Room Only Seating.

 - 1. Soft and comfy little leather jackets from Neal Sperling.

 - 2. Chocolate-dipped macaroons at the Yigal Azrouël show.

 - 3. Kara Ross's new line of bags in ring lizard and colored ostrich skins.